 The program offers two points of entry:

-- Master of Music Therapy is for students who are currently board certified music therapists enter directly into the Master of Music Therapy program’s graduate level coursework (September Start).
+- Master of Music Therapy is for students who are currently board certified music therapists seeking graduate level coursework (September Start).

 - Throughout the program, students are assigned to practicum sites in the community.
 In their practicum, students are supervised by a board certified music therapist throughout the semester.
 Students complete 3-4 practicum hours at their sites each week.
 The practicum provides opportunities to observe music therapy sessions, to co-facilitate sessions with supervisors, and begin to facilitate music therapy sessions under supervision.

 Hybrid Program – On Campus and Online